Fede3751/IoT-Project/README.md

 You can get points for a total of 120 seconds of simulation time.

 NOTE: The way the scoring is currently calculated will probably change once we officially present the project in class.
 But a good solution to this grader will probably yeld a good solution for the final version.
+The final challenge will be composed of multiple stages with different targets' positions.
 Feel free to use this version of the project to get used to the topics and services used in this simulation.

 Can you write a code to achieve the best score?